Fructose: structure, food sources, metabolism & health impact

 Fructose Isomers

-If beta-D-fructopyranose prevails at 25 °C, representing about 68 percent of the anomers, as the temperature increases its percentage decreases and at 80 °C it dropped to about 50 percent.
-Therefore, as furanose structures are void of sweet taste, as temperature increases its sweetening power decreases, and, for example, at 40 °C it has about the same sweetening power as sucrose, whereas at 60 °C it is about 20 percent less sweet.
+If β-D-fructopyranose prevails at 25 °C, representing about 68 percent of the anomers, as the temperature increases its percentage decreases and at 80 °C it drops to about 50%.
+Therefore, since furanose structures lack sweetness, as temperature increases its sweetening power decreases, and, for example, at 40 °C it has about the same sweetening power as sucrose, whereas at 60 °C it is about 20% less sweet.

 Food sources

-It is a natural component of the human diet, being present in fruit, where it may make up to 5-8 percent of the weight, and in lesser amounts in vegetables, especially tuberous vegetables such as potatoes and onions.[34]
+It is a natural component of the human diet, being present in fruit, where it may make up to 5 to 8% of the weight, and in lesser amounts in vegetables, especially tuberous vegetables such as potatoes and onions.[4]

-Among the fruits, grapes, apples and pears contain good amounts, while the highest amount is found in dried figs, as a result of dehydration, and in apple and pear juices.
+Among fruits, grapes, apples, and pears contain good amounts, while the highest amount is found in dried figs, as a result of dehydration, and in apple and pear juices.

 For thousands of years, before modernization and specialization in food processing and agricultural methods, humans had a fruit sugar intake estimated at 16–24 grams per day, mostly from fruit and honey.[13]

-Currently, however, its per capita intake is estimated to range from 8 to 100 grams, with an average of about 80 g in the USA.
-This increase is mainly derived from the consumption of the monosaccharide from food sources different from fruit and vegetable, such as:
+Currently, however, its per capita intake is estimated to range from 8 to 100 grams, with an average of about 80 grams in the USA.
+This increase is mainly derived from the consumption of the monosaccharide from food sources other than fruits and vegetables, such as:

-• honey, where it makes up to 40 percent of the weight of the product;
+• honey, where it makes up to 40% of the weight of the product;

-• concentrated juices, for example, some homogenized fruits, where it makes over 60 percent of the weight of the product;
+• concentrated juices, for example, some homogenized fruits, where it makes over 60% of the weight of the product;

 • invert sugar, an equimolar mixture of fructose and glucose obtained from the hydrolysis of sucrose;